Guide to Credit Card Travel Insurance

 • Terms apply

-This card’s annual fee is also steep, at AnnualFees, but it comes with a number of great travel benefits to help offset it such as up to $100 for Global Entry or TSA PreCheck reimbursement; access to the Global Lounge Collection®, including Centurion Lounge locations around the world; and up to $200 statement credit per calendar year in baggage fees and more at one qualifying pre-selected airline.
+This card’s annual fee is also steep, at AnnualFees, but it comes with a number of great travel benefits to help offset it such as statement credit of $120 for Global Entry or up to $85 for TSA PreCheck application fees; access to the Global Lounge Collection®, including Centurion Lounge locations around the world; and up to $200 statement credit per calendar year in baggage fees and more at one qualifying pre-selected airline.

 Additionally, new cardholders can earn 80,000 bonus Membership Rewards points once spending $8,000 with the card within the first six months of card membership, and on an ongoing basis, earn 5X Membership Rewards points for flights booked directly with airlines or through the American Express Travel portal (on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked on amextravel.com.
 All other eligible purchases earn 1X point per dollar.